Wag-Media/wagmedia-com-bot/test.md

 - 1️⃣⭕️ editing an complete post and it stays complete update it in the db
 - 1️⃣⭕️ editing an incomplete post and it stays incomplete is ignored
 - 😅 editing paid posts is not possible, user gets informed to unpublish first
+- 😅 editing paid posts is not possible, user gets informed to unpublish first

 ### Odd Jobs